sheremet-va/vi-fetch/README.md

 #### clear

-You can clear on implementation details with `clear` method.
+You can clear all implementation details with `clear` method.

 ```ts
 import { test, expect } from 'vitest';